ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 ClassicItems exposes some members as public for use in compatibility patches in other mods, including:

-- Tools to implement Beating Embryo and Ancient Scepter behavior for other mods' equipment items
+- Tools to implement Beating Embryo and Ancient Scepter behavior for other mods' equipment items and characters

 For details and instructions on applying these, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/modding.md

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**4.3.1**

+- Fixed Beating Embryo causing infinite Milky Chrysalis and errorspam in console when used.
+- Added new Blast Shower patch for Beating Embryo.
+- Bumped R2API dependency version to 2.5.6.

 **4.3.0**